 Mibbinbah National Gathering 2023

-This year's Mibbinbah annual National ‘Celebration Gathering’ will be the first of its kind, combining men and women from Aboriginal and Torres Strait Islander communities and also inviting Non-Indigenous people to come and celebrate with our mobs.
-This platform will host meaningful conversations where we can all listen and learn from each other and collectively work together to solidify a united and harmonious future for all generations.
-This cultural exchange celebrates where people are in their life journey.
-All are invited and welcome to join this ‘Celebration Gathering’ which will be held on October 10–13, 2023, in Batemans Bay, NSW.
-Get your registration form in now.
-Please Register Here.
+This year's Mibbinbah annual National ‘Celebration Gathering’ was the first of its kind, combining men and women from Aboriginal and Torres Strait Islander communities and also inviting Non-Indigenous people to come and celebrate with our mobs.
+This platform hosted meaningful conversations where we could all listen and learn from each other and collectively work together to solidify a united and harmonious future for all generations.
+This cultural exchange celebrated where people are in their life journey.

 Mibbinbah's camps a chance to grow and feel empowered.
 Our camps provide a safe and supportive environment where participants can learn about culture, heal from past hurts, and develop personally.
 The camps focus on connecting Aboriginal and Torres Strait Islander people with their heritage and traditional practices.
 Our camps help First Nations people regain their strength, become more resilient, and form meaningful relationships with their community and land.
 These life-changing experiences contribute to preserving Aboriginal and Torres Strait Islander cultures and promoting positive changes in society.